whatsmate/whatsmate.github.io/_posts/2016-09-19-schedule-send-telegram-daily.md

    3. Add a line like this one:
       `00 09 * * *    /home/pikachu/send-telegram-exchange-rate.py`
    4. Save the changes and exit the editor.
-7. You're done.
+7. You are done.
 You will receive the exchange rate every day.

+### Disclaimer:

+1. The method described above aims to illustrate the concepts to send exchange rate information via Telegram only.
+We do not take any responsibilities for any financial gain/loss incurred due to your usage of the method.
+2. The exchange rate information used in the script is provided by "fixer.io".
+We are NOT affiliated with "fixer.io" in any way.
+We are not responisble for the accuracy of the information either.
+3. We are not affiliated with Telegram in any way.
+We only provide a gateway for sending out Telegram messages.
+We cannot guaranttee the gateway is functional at all times.

 <br>